HITECHCRIME/HC_SG41_Cannibal/README.md

 can't hold life down
 let me make you bleed
 seasoned for the blood ya

-may it at least be a test, if you pass (this will be a test) i'll put you down and rest absolvent strings of guilt chunks of flesh, chunks of mind like poems
+may it at least be a test,
+if you pass, i'll pull you down last and rest absolvent, strings of guilt chunks of flesh like poems

-match to make it whole again
+match to make it whole
-sewing pieces as an artisan
+again - match to make it whole sewing pieces like an artisan but i'm a cannibal

+match to make it whole
-but i'm a cannibal
+again - match to make it whole sewing pieces like an artisan but i'm a cannibal

 ye ye ye ye ye ye